-This means mapping the BII schemeName of “GLN” to the numeric value of “0088”.
-To then transform an EndpointID into the equivalent Participant Identifier it is necessary to create a combined string value, e.g. “0088:4035811991014”.
+This means that the schemeName for GLN is the same numeric value of “0088” using the same [OpenPEPPOL_CodeList].
+But the schemeID attribute of EndpointID is prefixed to the identity string in the equivalent Participant Identifier it is necessary to create a combined string value, e.g. “0088:4035811991014”.

 Participant Identifiers for DNS